 - 1. Medical Benefits (if applicable) will end based on the following rules: - a.
-If I am an employee who is paid fewer than 12 months in a year, have made contributions for the non-work months, and whose employment terminates at the end of the school year, I will continue to be covered by medical insurance through the end of the period for which I have made premium contributions, with the understanding that if I am not employed by another State-covered employer under this Plan at the beginning of the next work year, I will refund to Halifax County Schools the amount of the employer's cost paid for them during the non-paycheck months; - b.
+If I am an employee who is paid fewer than 12 months in a year, has made contributions for the non-work months, and whose employment terminates at the end of the school year, I will continue to be covered by medical insurance through the end of the period for which I have made premium contributions. - b.
 If I am a 10-, 11- or 12-month employee and employment is terminated before the 16th of a calendar month my medical insurance ends at the end of the month; if my employment is terminated on the 16th or later in the month and I have made the required contribution for any coverage in the following month, that coverage will be continued to the end of the calendar month following separation. - c.
 Medical premium overpayment for the summer months will be refunded in the final payout. - 2.
 Communication: You will receive two important notices after your final day of work: - a.
 Separation Letter: detailing the effective date of your separation; notice to return GCS property and advice in the event of transfer to another LEA. - b.
-COBRA Notification: notifying your eligibility to continuing certain medical benefits under COBRA. - 3.
+COBRA Notification: notifying your eligibility to continue certain medical benefits under COBRA. - 3.
 Leave Balances - a.
 Leave in Case of Transfer between LEAs: If you transfer between LEAs or to a state agency, and the new employment is obtained within 31 calendar days from the date of separation, (as reported by the resigning employee), leave balances must be transferred to the hiring school system. - b.
 Annual Leave in Case of Transfer to/from Other State Agencies: Leave may be transferred to and from a state agency or institution, community college, public university, technical institute, or from and organization covered by the State Personnel Act (e.g. some county agencies of mental health, public health, social services, or emergency management) if the agency is willing to accept the transfer.
 All or any portion of the unused leave may be accepted. - c.
 Non-acceptance of Credit: If the receiving agency refuses to accept credit for unused annual vacation leave or bonus leave, you will be paid in a lump sum for up to 30 days or 240 hours of accumulated annual vacation leave and for the bonus leave. - d.
 Banking of Leave: If you resign and are not immediately rehired in another North Carolina school system, the sick leave and personal leave are kept in a "bank" for 60-63 months (based on your months of service) and payment is made for annual leave days.
 Reinstatement of sick and personal days must follow the provisions of G.S.115c-336. - e.
-Payout of Leave: Employee who are not employed by another NC LEA or NC State agency will receive a payout of unused annual and bonus leave based on limits provided by law. - f.
+Payout of Leave: Employees who are not employed by another NC LEA or NC State agency will receive a payout of unused annual and bonus leave based on limits provided by law. - f.
 Charter Schools: There is no provision for public school employees to transfer leave to or from charter schools